netbymatt/ws4kp/README.md

 It's also possible to enter kiosk mode using a permalink.
 First generate a [Permalink](#sharing-a-permalink-bookmarking), then to the end of it add `&kiosk=true`.
 Opening this link will load all of the selected displays included in the Permalink, enter kiosk mode immediately upon loading and start playing the forecast.

-### Default query string paramaters (environment variables)
+### Default query string parameters (environment variables)
-When serving this via the built-in Express server, it's possible to define environment variables that direct the user to a default set of paramaters (like the  [Permalink](#sharing-a-permalink-bookmarking) above).
+When serving this via the built-in Express server, it's possible to define environment variables that direct the user to a default set of parameters (like the  [Permalink](#sharing-a-permalink-bookmarking) above).
 If a user requests the root page at `http://localhost:8080/` the query string provided by environment variables will be appended to the url thus providing a default configuration.

 Environment variables can be added to the command line as usual, or via a .env file which is parsed with [dotenv](https://github.com/motdotla/dotenv).
 Both methods have the same effect.

 Environment variables that are to be added to the default query string are prefixed with `WSQS_` and then use the same key/value pairs generated by the [Permalink](#sharing-a-permalink-bookmarking) above, with the `- (dash)` character replaced by an `_ (underscore)`.
-For example, if you wanted to turn the travel forecast on, you would find `travel-checkbox=true` in the permalink, it's matching environment variable becomes `WSQS_travel_checkbox=true`.
+For example, if you wanted to turn the travel forecast on, you would find `travel-checkbox=true` in the permalink, its matching environment variable becomes `WSQS_travel_checkbox=true`.

 ## Music
 The WeatherStar had wonderful background music from the smooth jazz and new age genres by artists of the time.
 Lists of the music that played are available by searching online, but it's all copyrighted music and would be difficult to provide as part of this repository.

 I've used AI tools to create WeatherStar-inspired music tracks that are unencumbered by copyright and are included in this repo.
-Too keep the size down, I've only included 4 tracks.
+To keep the size down, I've only included 4 tracks.
 Additional tracks are in a companion repository [ws4kp-music](https://github.com/netbymatt/ws4kp-music).

-If you're looking for the original music that played during forecasts [TWCClassics](https://twcclassics.com/audio/) has thurough documentation of playlists.
+If you're looking for the original music that played during forecasts [TWCClassics](https://twcclassics.com/audio/) has thorough documentation of playlists.

 ### Customizing the music
 Placing .mp3 files in the `/server/music` folder will override the default music included in the repo.
 Subdirectories will not be scanned.
 When weatherstar loads in the browser it will load a list if available files and randomize the order when it starts playing.
 On each loop through the available tracks the order will again be shuffled.
 If you're using the static files method to host your WeatherStar music is located in `/music`.

-If using docker, you can bind mount a local folder containing your music files.
+If using Docker, you can bind mount a local folder containing your music files.
 Mount the folder at `/usr/share/nginx/html/music` so the browser can read the directory listing and build the playlist automatically.
 If there are no `.mp3` files in `/music`, the built in tracks from `/music/default/` are used.